dhis2/dashboard-app/README.md

 This repo is configured to deploy all branches to netlify.
 This makes it simple to share a running implementation with others (e.g., tester, product manager, ux, fellow developers) prior to merging to master.

-All netlfiy deployments run against play.dhis2.org/dev, so in order to use them, you must configure CORS for your particular branch:
+All netlify deployments run against play.dhis2.org/dev, so in order to use them, you must configure CORS for your particular branch:

 1. Copy the URL of the deployment you want to enable, i.e. `https://dhis2-dashboards.netlify.com`
 2. Visit the play/dev [system settings -- access](https://play.dhis2.org/dev/dhis-web-settings/index.html#/access) page